 Due to the recent increases to the price of energy, some Direct Debit costs will increase to reflect the more expensive prices, and could also go up if your energy use is higher than the supplier’s estimates.
 As part of the Direct Debit Guarantee your supplier should always contact you before increasing your Direct Debit.

 If you have not been notified before the increase, contact your supplier, especially if you are unsure of why the charges have increased, or you think you are being overcharged.

 7. Can I get any additional help paying my bills?

 If you are struggling to pay your bills, you may be able to get support from an energy trust like the British Gas Energy Trust (you don't need to be a British Gas customer).
-Your supplier may also have Energy Trust/Hardship Fund, so it's worth checking with them first.
+Your supplier may also have an Energy Trust/Hardship Fund, so it's worth checking with them first.
 Energy trusts can provide grants or help you find a local advice centre.

-You could also see if you are eligible for home energy grant or contact your local council for the details of any support in your area.
+You could also see if you are eligible for a home energy grant or contact your local council for the details of any support in your area.